 - Students in the on-campus sections are required to attend the class in person. - Your e-mail of record at UCF will be used for communication. - My preferred method of communication (other than in person) is e-mail.
-It is checked regularly including on weekends. - If you have any questions, do not wait for office hours.
-E-mail me and I will get back to you within a reasonable time. - If it is not possible to satisfactorily answer your questions, a time will be arranged to meet at my office.
+It is checked regularly including on weekends. - If you have questions, out of office hours.
+E-mail me and I will get back to you within a reasonable time.